O.J. Simpson Is Free: ‘Social Media Is Everywhere’ So The Juice Isn’t As Loose As People Think

 — Scripps National (@ScrippsNational) October 1, 2017

 As ESPN reports today, Simpson was doing time for “a botched hotel room robbery” in Las Vegas when his release came via parole by the parole board within the prison system.
-While Simpson was granted parole this summer his release from parole wasn’t possible until October 1st.
+While Simpson was granted parole this summer, his release from prison wasn’t possible until October 1.
 It was just a few minutes into the first day of October that Simpson left the prison.
 When his parole was granted earlier this summer, the strict restrictions that came along with his parole were revealed.

 According to Fox News from an article back in July, if Simpson does “screw up” his parole, he may be looking at completing a 33-year sentence.
 He cannot associate with any known felons or gang members.
-Simpson cannot have an alcohol level over.08 under the Nevada laws.
+Simpson cannot have an alcohol level over 0.08 under Nevada law.
 Simpson has expressed he wants to live in Florida, but there are roadblocks already in the way for that move, such as the state’s attorney general who requests he not be allowed in the state.
 But if by chance he did get parole in Florida, he couldn’t drink at all.
 He couldn’t even walk into a business that sells alcohol as their primary product.

 While O.J. is physically out of prison today, this doesn’t make him free by any stretch of the imagination, which is what Mark Fuhrman conveyed to the Fox & Friend Weekend audience this morning.
 For now, Simpson was released from his jail cell in Nevada, so he needs to stay in that state until he is granted a move to somewhere else if he does decide to do so.